 So that’s an application to Paul as an Israelite.
 Israel came out of Egypt redeemed by faith in the Passover lamb, they were alive to God.
 But when the commandment came, they trusted in their own carnal ability, sin came to life and they were cut off from God.
 They died.
 That doesn’t mean to say they were forever cut off because God opened a way for them to return in repentance but they had to return by faith, not by the works of the law.

 Then I think this statement, “I was alive without the Law once, but when the commandment came, sin revived and I died,” I think it was very probably an autobiographical statement of Paul in his own Christian experience.
-I have had more contact than the average, both with Jews and with Moslems, and both Judaism and Islam are totally religions of works.
+I have had more contact than the average, both with Jews and with Muslims, and both Judaism and Islam are totally religions of works.
 And they say so firmly.
 They despise Christians who don’t have to work.
 I mean, they’ll say all sorts of negative things about Christianity because we don’t have to work.
 They have no real concept of what’s involved but they criticize and attack Christianity for that reason.
 I’ve pondered on this statement for years.
 I said to myself, that’s true.
 I think every Jew that I’ve ever known that came to Jesus, for awhile, went back into legalism.
 I thought that’s true of the Jews.
-Then it’s certainly true of the Moslems.
-I don’t think there’s ever been Jew—I mean, this may be incorrect but I could imagine there’s never been a Jew or Moslem who came to Jesus and fully escaped from legalism at the first step.
+Then it’s certainly true of the Muslims.
+I don’t think there’s ever been Jew—I mean, this may be incorrect but I could imagine there’s never been a Jew or Muslim who came to Jesus and fully escaped from legalism at the first step.
 It’s a very hard thing to do.
 Of all the difficult things in this pilgrimage, this is the hardest: to escape from legalism.

 Then I thought to myself the strange thing is it happened to me, too.
 I won’t go into the details but I’ll say this.
 After I’d been a Christian about 5 years I married a beautiful lady, my first wife Lydia, who had a beautiful children’s home in Jerusalem.
 That children’s home was full of the Holy Spirit.
 Those little girls walked in the Spirit, they prayed, they saw miracles, they saw visions, they saw answers to prayer.
 Along I came and became the head of this household and I thought we have to have rules!
 We have to have set times for prayer, set times for Bible study.
 God forgive me but I did.
 I spoiled a lot of what God had done.
 I think God graciously retrieved it in the end.
 But I fully recognize that I myself became a prey of legalism.
 More than once.
 More recently, in recent experience I got involved in something which some of you know about which was pure legalism.
 We won’t talk any further about that!
 Thank God he got me out!